dstar55/docker-for-java-developers/hello-world/README.md

 $ docker build -t="hello-world-java" .
 ```

-Note:if you run this command for first time it will take time to download base image from Docker Hub
+Note:if you run this command for first time it will take some time in oredr to download base image from [DockerHub](https://hub.docker.com/)

 #####Run Docker image
 ```